 TINA can also be used in the training environment.
 It includes unique tools for testing students' knowledge, monitoring progress and introducing troubleshooting techniques.
 With optional hardware it can be used to test real circuits for comparison with the results obtained from simulation.
 Of great importance to educators, the package includes all the tools needed to prepare educational materials.

 Schematic Capture.
 Circuit diagrams are entered using an easy to use schematic editor.
 Component symbols chosen from the Component bar are positioned, moved, rotated and/or mirrored on the screen by the mouse.
 TINA's semiconductor catalog allows the user to select components from a user-extendible library.
 An advanced "rubber wire" tool is provided allowing easy modification of the schematic diagrams.
-You can open any number of circuit files or subcircuits, cut, copy and paste circuit segments from one circuit.
+You can open any number of circuit files or subcircuits, cut, copy and paste circuit segments from one circuit into another, and, of course analyze any of the currently open circuits.
 TINA gives you tools to enhance your schematic by adding graphics elements such as lines, arcs, arrows, frames around the schematic, and title blocks.
 You can also draw non-orthogonal (diagonal) components such as bridges and 3-phase networks.